Night-Wisp/client.js/README.md

-# client.js
+# node-client
-Client.js is a NodeJS http handler that makes NodeJS WebServers easier to make
+node-client is a NodeJS http handler that makes NodeJS WebServers easier to make